RPendleton3/Active-Directory-Management-Tool/README.md

 9.21.2022 - Made multiple changes to v1 including switching if statements for switch statements.
             Started working on user validation using loops.
             Setup function to control menu validation.

+            **Found issue when returning to the main menu, error in validation when picking new menu option **Resetup disable user option with new switch/loop layouts